The Exodus' "Poisonous Quail" of Kib`roth-hatta`avah

 Inversion Two: Exhausted quail falling from sky occurs ONLY along the Mediterranean Sea's littoral or shoreline, from Egypt to El Arish and Gaza, according to Professors Peet, Kraeling, and Grivetti, whilst God is portrayed causing them to alight in TWO locations in the SOUTHERN SINAI _contra_ a northern Sinai touchdown.

-Inversion Three: Instead of usually arriving at dawn, the narrator has the quail arriving in the evening, but note Pliny's statement that north bound Spring quail alight at night or evening, which "aligns" with the biblical account !
+Inversion Three: Instead of usually arriving at dawn, the narrator has the quail arriving in the evening, but note Pliny's statement that north bound Spring quail alight at night or evening, which "_aligns_" with the biblical account!

-warrior age, in the bloom of health, who drop like flies of plague with the flesh between their teeth.
+Inversion Four: Instead of the medically attested aged and infirm dying of eating poisonous quail, it is by Yahweh's power that the mighty men of warrior age, in the bloom of health, who drop like flies of plague with the flesh between their teeth.

-the birds, whereas medical science allows several days to pass before onset
+Inversion Five: Death is immediate, before they have even finished eating the birds, whereas medical science allows several days to pass before onset of death.

-These, then, are the INVERSION "Miracles" in the Exodus story !
-Please note, I am being "tongue-in-cheek" facetious here !
+These, then, are the INVERSION "Miracles" in the Exodus story!
+Please note, I am being "tongue-in-cheek" facetious here!
 I am a "secular humanist," a non-believer in the Bible being God's word.
 My interests are in determing what realities lie beneath the so-called "miracles."
 Apparently traditions existed of some people dying from eating quail, this was embellished _in my opinion_ into thousands of Israelites dying while the flesh was still between their teeth.
 That quail do alight in the southern Sinai, I have now proved (as of 15 Oct 2005), they were sighted on 23 March 1914 at Ayun Musa , "the wells of Moses" east of the port of Suez and to this very day they appear regularly at Wadi Abu G'ada, a headwater of Wadi Gharandal south of Ras al Sidr/Sudr.
 Scholars earlier quoted (and cf. below) in this article are simply WRONG that quail "never alight" in the southern Sinai, claiming they alight only in the Autumn in the northern Sinai (El Arish to Egypt along the shore of the Mediterranean sea).

 A number of critical scholars have argued in the scholarly literature that Israel may have had originally the "beginning of the year" not in the Spring but in the Autumn.
 Professor David J. A. Clines, enumerates in considerable detail the clues scattered throughout a careful reading of the bible for an Autumnal new year being observed as late as Nehemiah's times.
 Cf. his article titled "Evidence for an Autumnal New Year in Pre-Exilic Israel Reconsidered" (published in On the Way to the Postmodern: Old Testament Essays 1967-1998.
 Vol. 1. pp. 3365-68.
 Journal for the Study of the Old Testament, supplement 292.
 Sheffield, England.
 Sheffield Academic Press.
 1998) at the following url-